aboutcode-org/scancode.io/docs/faq.rst

   :ref:`inspect_packages <pipeline_inspect_packages>` pipeline.
 - For scenarios involving both a **development and deployment codebase**, consider using the :ref:`map_deploy_to_develop <pipeline_map_deploy_to_develop>` pipeline.
+- For getting the DWARF debug symbol compilation unit paths when available from an elf binary. use the :ref:`inspect_elf_binaries <pipeline_inspect_elf>` pipeline.

 These pipelines will automatically execute the necessary steps to scan and create the packages, dependencies, and resources for your project based on the input data provided.